-The District's investment in capital assets for its governmental activities as of December 31, 2020 amounts to \$738,575 (net of accumulated depreciation).
-This investment in capital assets includes land, easements, infrastructure, and land improvements.
+The District's investment in capital assets for its governmental activities as of December 31, 2022 (net of accumulated depreciation) is outlined below.
+This net investment in capital assets includes land, infrastructure, lease building assets, and land improvements.

-Riley Purgatory Bluff Creek Watershed District's Capital Assets (Net of Depreciation)
+Riley Purgatory Bluff Creek Watershed District's Capital Assets

+(Net of Depreciation/Amortization)